SSSxCCC/steel/editor-export.md

 # Editor Export

-The steps to export the steel-editor executable file:
+Steps to export the steel-editor executable file:

 1. Modify steel-engine version of CARGO_TOML in "steel-editor/src/project.rs" to the current supported version.